-UPDATED AUG.
-10: Belize has postponed its reopening plans, after originally targeting Aug.
-15. Prior to arrival, all passengers must download the Belize Health App and complete the required information.
-They are also encouraged to take a COVID-19 PCR test within 72 hours of travel; those who provide certification of a negative test result will be allowed immediate entry.
+Prior to arrival, all passengers must download the Belize Health App and complete the required information.
+They must also take a COVID-19 PCR test within 72 hours of travel; those who provide certification of a negative test result will be allowed immediate entry.
 Passengers who do not provide a negative test result within 72 hours of travel must test upon arrival, at their expense.
 A negative test result will allow entry, those who test positive at the airport will be placed in mandatory quarantine for a minimum 14 days at their own expense.
 For a complete list of health and safety protocols go to https://belizetourismboard.org/belize-covid-19-update-for-travellers/.

 After reopening to tourists on July 1, the island of Bermuda has unveiled an updated list of travel policies and procedures as part of its ongoing efforts to mitigate the spread of COVID-19.